sohumgautam17/personal-assistant/README.md

 ## 📝 Example Use Cases

-### Weather Assistant
+### In Slack Channels
-User: "What's the weather in San Francisco?"
+**User**: "@assistant What's the weather in San Francisco?"
-Agent: "Currently 72°F and sunny in San Francisco.
+**Bot**: "Currently 72°F and sunny in San Francisco.
 Perfect weather for outdoor activities!"

-### Task Assistant
+### Direct Messages
-User: "Remind me to call mom tomorrow"
-Agent: "I'll remind you to call mom tomorrow.
-I've set a reminder for you!"
+**User**: "Help me write a Python function to sort a list"
+**Bot**: "Here's a simple Python function to sort a list: `def sort_list(items): return sorted(items)`.
+You can also use `list.sort()` for in-place sorting."

-### General Q&A
+### Team Collaboration
-User: "What's the capital of France?"
-Agent: "The capital of France is Paris.
-It's known as the 'City of Light' and is famous for its culture, cuisine, and landmarks like the Eiffel Tower."
+**User**: "Explain machine learning to the team"
+**Bot**: "Machine learning is a subset of AI that enables computers to learn and improve from data without explicit programming.
+It's like teaching a computer to recognize patterns..."

+### Knowledge Base Integration (with RAG)
+**User**: "How do I deploy this app?"
+**Bot**: *[Searches your documents]* "Based on your documentation, you can deploy using Railway or Heroku.
+Here are the steps..."

 ## 🛠️ Troubleshooting

 ### Common Issues

-1. **Webhook not receiving messages**
+1. **Slack bot not responding**
-   - Check Twilio webhook URL configuration
+   - Check Event Subscriptions URL is correct and accessible
+   - Verify bot token and signing secret are set
+   - Ensure bot is added to the channel or has DM permissions
-   - Ensure server is publicly accessible
+   - Check that your server is publicly accessible via ngrok
-   - Verify ngrok is running (for local testing)

 2. **Hypermode API errors**
    - Verify API key is correct
    - Check API rate limits
    - Ensure proper JSON formatting

-3. **Twilio authentication errors**
+3. **Slack authentication errors**
-   - Verify Account SID and Auth Token
+   - Verify bot token starts with `xoxb-`
-   - Check phone number format (+1XXXXXXXXXX)
+   - Check signing secret is correct
+   - Ensure bot has required scopes

 ### Logs
 Check application logs for detailed error information: